Spagyrics: Western Alchemical Medicine 1

 “Ordinary tinctures, infusions, decoctions, and the like utilize, in part, the curative powers of the plants from which they are prepared.
 The spagyric preparation ‘opens’ the plant and by its own process liberates stronger curative powers.
 It is in principle synergetic, and less interested in isolated pharmacologically active principles.
 We cannot do justice to the methodology of spagyrics if we measure it according to the standards of analytical chemistry or pharmacology.”

 Spagyric remedies are still produced and prescribed today, particularly in Europe.
 For example, the Swiss firm, Heidak AG, is an excellent source for these medicines.
 In North America, there are a number of small, independent producers, such as Organic Unity.
+I include spagyric medicines as a part of the integrative medical plans I create for patients, when available and where therapeutically appropriate.

 Rediscover and embrace the Divine in yourself, in the natural and spiritual worlds.
 The lifestyle and healthcare choices you make either facilitate or impede your growth and development as a human being comprised of spirit, soul, and body.